Rebeca Minguela: Blink Booking

+Clarity AI

+Clarity AI is a sustainability technology company that provides data-driven environmental and social analytics to investors, corporations, governments, and consumers.
+The company uses artificial intelligence to address challenges related to sustainability data coverage, standardization, and analysis.
+Clarity AI reports a client base that collectively manages over $70 trillion in assets.

 Public speaking, press and awards

 Minguela and Blink Booking (the company she started and managed) have been mentioned in the press in several countries, with features in publications including Forbes, The Economist, Financial Times, El País, El Mundo, Il Sole 24 Ore, and many others.
 Minguela's entrepreneurship platform and Blink Booking are also the subject of a business case at Harvard Business School.

 Minguela has been a speaker at several events and conferences, including the Harvard European Conference 2015, sharing the panel with the Director General for the European Commission; Spain Tech Week Silicon Valley/ Seattle 2014; Startup Spain 3.0; and Red Innova 2013.

 Blink has been a top-rated app by Apple Store and Google Play in several countries.
 It was awarded "Travel Pioneer of the Year 2012" (Travolution Awards, from Travel Weekly) and "Travel App of the Week" by Female First, and it was a finalist of the fifth edition of the Open Talent Award 2013 to most innovative start-ups.
 Blink Booking TV advert "The Lady in White" was awarded the Sol de Bronce in 2013 (Festival Iberoamericano de Publicidad, FIAP).

 Minguela was named female role model entrepreneur in Spain by El Referente in April 2016.

+Minguela has also been a featured speaker at numerous events and conferences, including the Great AI Debate hosted by Politico during the World Economic Forum 2024 at Davos, the COP28 United Nations Climate Change Conference with EY and with former VP of the US Al Gore, participating as a keynote speaker at PRI in Person Tokyo 2023, the 7th edition of the Future Investment Initiative in Riyadh, London Stock Exchange 2023, Harvard European Conference 2015, sharing the panel with the Director General for the European Commission, among others.